Alexander Luria: Linguistic aphasia

 Luria's neuropsychological theory of language and speech distinguished clearly between the phases that separate inner language within the individual consciousness and spoken language intended for communication between individuals intersubjectively.
 It was of special significance for Luria not only to distinguish the sequential phases required to get from inner language to serial speech, but also to emphasize the difference of encoding of subjective inner thought as it develops into intersubjective speech.
 This was in contrast to the decoding of spoken speech as it is communicated from other individuals and decoded into subjectively understood inner language.
 In the case of the encoding of inner language, Luria expressed these successive phases as moving first from inner language to semantic set representations, then to deep semantic structures, then to deep syntactic structures, then to serial surface speech.
 For the encoding of serial speech, the phases remained the same, though the decoding was oriented in the opposite direction of transitions between the distinct phases.

-Anterior (frontal) lobes
+Frontal (anterior) lobes

-Luria's studies of the frontal lobes were concentrated in five principal areas: (1) attention, (2) memory, (3) intellectual activity, (4)emotional reactions, and (5) voluntary movements.
-Luria's main books for investigation of these functions of the frontal lobes are titled, (a) The Frontal Lobes (1966), Problems of Neuropsychology (1977), and (c) Functions of the Frontal Lobes (1982, posthumously published).
+Luria's studies of the frontal lobes were concentrated in five principal areas: (1) attention, (2) memory, (3) intellectual activity, (4) emotional reactions, and (5) voluntary movements.
+Luria's main books for investigation of these functions of the frontal lobes are titled The Frontal Lobes, Problems of Neuropsychology (1977), Functions of the Frontal Lobes (1982, posthumously published), Higher Cortical Functions in Man(1962) and Restoration of Function After Brain Injury (1963).

+Luria was first to identify the fundamental role of the frontal lobes in sustained attention, flexibility of behaviour, and self-organization.
+Based on his clinical observations and rehabilitation practice, he suggested that different areas of the frontal lobes differentially regulate these three aspects of behaviour.
+This suggestion was later supported by the neuroscience investigating frontal lobes.
+Practically all modern neuropsychological tests for frontal lobes damage have some components that were offered by Luria in his assessment and rehabilitation practice.